mpanhans/healthcare.antitrust/cran-comments.md

 ## Resubmission
-This is a resubmission.
+This is a second re-submission.
 In this version I have:

+* Changed the URL in wtp_calc.Rd to be \doi{} with the DOI only

+## Past Resubmission
+In the first resubmission, I have:

 * Removed "Tools for" from the start of the title and description.